 Sikkim standoff: Japanese ambassador to India says no one should try to change status quo by force

-He said Tokyo has been watching the situation very closely as the ongoing crisis can affect the stability of the entire region.
+Kenji Hiramatsu said Tokyo had been watching the impasse closely as the ongoing border crisis could affect the stability of the entire region.

-Japanese ambassador to India, Kenji Hiramatsu, on Thursday supported Delhi’s stand of engaging in dialogue through diplomatic channels with China to find a solution to the Doklam standoff, reported The Times of India.
-He said Japan has been watching the situation very closely as the ongoing standoff can affect the stability of the entire region.
+Japanese Ambassador to India Kenji Hiramatsu on Thursday supported Delhi’s stand of engaging in dialogue through diplomatic channels with China to find a solution to the Doklam standoff, reported The Times of India.
+He said Japan had been watching the situation very closely as the impasse in the Sikkim sector could affect the stability of the entire region.

-“As far as India’s role is concerned, we understand that India is involved in this incident based on bilateral agreements with Bhutan,” he said, according to The Times of India.
-“External Affairs Minister Sushma Swaraj has made it clear that India would continue to engage with dialogue through diplomatic channels with China to find a mutually acceptable solution.
+“As far as India’s role is concerned, we understand that India is involved in this incident based on bilateral agreements with Bhutan,” the Japanese envoy said, according to The Times of India.
+“External Affairs Minister Sushma Swaraj has made it clear that India will continue to engage with dialogue through diplomatic channels with China to find a mutually acceptable solution.
 We consider this attitude towards peaceful resolution important.”

-He said there should be no attempt to change the status quo on the ground by force.
-“What’s important in disputed areas is that all parties involved do not resort to unilateral attempts to change the status quo by force, and resolve the dispute in a peaceful manner.”
+Hiramatsu further said that there should be no attempt to change the status quo by force.
+“What is important in disputed areas is that all parties involved do not resort to unilateral attempts to change the status quo by force and resolve the dispute in a peaceful manner.”

-His comments come a month ahead of Japanese Prime Minister Shinzo Abe’s visit to India.
-Abe will be in India from September 13 to September 15.
+The ambassador’s comments come a month ahead of Japanese Prime Minister Shinzo Abe’s visit to India from September 13 to September 15.

 The Sikkim standoff